sdpython/mlprodict/_doc/sphinxdoc/source/index.rst

   creates an ONNX graph but based on :epkg:`tf2onnx` API (see :func:`export2tf2onnx
   <mlprodict.onnx_tools.onnx_export.export2tf2onnx>`)
+* **Xop API:** (ONNX operators API), see :ref:`l-xop-api`, most of the converting libraries uses :epkg:`onnx` to create ONNX graphs.
+  The API is quite verbose and that is why most of them implement a second API wrapping the first one.
+They are not necessarily meant to be used by users to create ONNX graphs as they are specialized for the training framework they are developped for.
 * **Numpy API for ONNX:** many functions doing computation are written with :epkg:`numpy` and converting them to ONNX may take quite some time for users not familiar with ONNX.
 This API implements